Jim Britt

-Jim Britt (April 11, 1910 – December 31, 1980) was an American sportscaster who broadcast Major League Baseball games in Boston, Massachusetts, and Cleveland, Ohio, during the 1940s and 1950s.
+James Joseph Britt (April 11, 1910 – December 31, 1980) was an American sportscaster who broadcast Major League Baseball games in Boston, Massachusetts, and Cleveland, Ohio, during the 1940s and 1950s.
 On June 15, 1948, Britt was at the microphone on WBZ-TV for the first live telecast of a Major League game in New England, as the Boston Braves defeated the Chicago Cubs, 6–3, at Braves Field.

-A native of San Francisco, California, Britt graduated from the University of Detroit and began his broadcasting career in Michigan before taking on play-by-play announcing for the University of Notre Dame's football and basketball teams, then the Buffalo Bisons minor league baseball club.
+A native of San Francisco, Britt graduated from the University of Detroit and began his broadcasting career in Michigan before taking on play-by-play announcing for the University of Notre Dame's football and basketball teams, then the Buffalo Bisons minor league baseball club.
 He joined the air staff of Boston's WNAC radio in 1939.

 Boston Braves and Red Sox

-From 1940 through 1950, with time out for United States Navy service in World War II, Britt was the voice of both the National League Boston Braves (officially the "Bees" from 1936–1940) and the American League Boston Red Sox, succeeding Baseball Hall of Fame second baseman and manager Frankie Frisch as play-by-play broadcaster when Frisch returned to uniform as pilot of the 1940 Pittsburgh Pirates.
+From 1940 through 1950, with time out for United States Navy service in World War II, Britt was the voice of both the National League Boston Braves (officially the "Bees" from 1936 to 1940) and the American League Boston Red Sox, succeeding Baseball Hall of Fame second baseman and manager Frankie Frisch as play-by-play broadcaster when Frisch returned to uniform as pilot of the 1940 Pittsburgh Pirates.
 Britt also hosted an evening sports show on WNAC.

 At the time, the Braves and Red Sox each broadcast only their home games and shared announcing teams and flagship stations.
-Because the MLB schedules were then arranged so that the two Boston clubs were never home at the same time, there were no schedule conflicts.
+Because MLB schedules were then arranged so that the two Boston clubs were never home at the same time, there were no schedule conflicts.
 As such, Britt was the voice of two pennant-winning clubs, the 1946 Red Sox and the 1948 Braves.
+During the latter year, only the Red Sox' defeat at the hands of the Cleveland Indians in the 1948 American League tie-breaker game on October 4 kept Britt from being the play-by-play voice of both league champions.

-At the close of the 1950 season, that co-operative arrangement ended and each team decided to air a full schedule of 154 games, home and away.
+At the close of the 1950 season, the teams' co-operative radio arrangement ended and each decided to air a full schedule of 154 games, home and away.
 Britt chose to stay with the Braves, and the Red Sox were left to look for their own lead announcer.

 As fate would have it, the Sox would hire the "second banana" for the New York Yankees — a Mel Allen protégé named Curt Gowdy — who would be the voice of the Red Sox for 15 years before moving on to NBC's Game of the Week and a place in the Baseball Hall of Fame as a Ford C. Frick Award winner.
 Meanwhile, the Braves' attendance fell disastrously in 1951 and 1952, and the club moved to Milwaukee in March 1953, in the middle of spring training.